HandmadeMath/HandmadeMath/CONTRIBUTING.md

 # Understanding the structure of Handmade Math

-Most of the functions in Handmade Math are very short, and are the kind of functions you want to have inlined.
-Because of this, most functions in Handmade Math are defined with `HINLINE`, which is defined as `static inline`.
+Most of the functions in Handmade Math are very short, and all are the kind of functions you want to be easily inlined for performance.
+Because of this, all functions in Handmade Math are defined with `HMM_INLINE`, which is defined as `static inline`.

-The exceptions are functions like `HMM_Rotate`, which are long enough that it doesn't make sense to inline them.
-These functions are defined with an `HEXTERN` prototype, and implemented in the `#ifdef HANDMADE_MATH_IMPLEMENTATION` block.

 # Quick style guide